Dr. Reggie HudsonAstrochemistry Laboratory, Code 691

 "Astrochemistry Examples in the Classroom", R. L. Hudson, 2006.
 Journal of Chemical Education, 83, 1611-1615

-Research - Continuous grant support from NASA for research from 1991 to the present; most recent grant support from NASA's Planetary Atmospheres, Outer Planets Research, and Cassini Data Analysis programs
+Research - Continuous grant support from NASA for research from 1991 to the present; most recent grant support from NASA's Planetary Atmospheres, Outer Planets Research, Cassini Data Analysis, Planetary Geology and Geophysics, and Astrophysics Research and Analysis programs

 Teaching - Support from the NSF Instrumentation Program and the Howard Hughes Medical Institute; numerous internal grants from Eckerd College